-- Form NOAA Form 56-6A.
-Key elements of the form are as follows: - Performance Dimensions.
+Form NOAA Form 56-6A

+- Performance Dimensions.
 The items on which the NOAA Corps evaluates its officers (e.g., writing, judgment, etc.). - Evaluation Areas.
 The four major performance categories into which all performance dimensions are grouped (e.g., Performance of Duties, Leadership Skills, etc.). - Performance Standards.
 The prescribed expectation levels within each performance dimension.
 The standards are written to provide a common frame of reference among rating officials to which an officer's observed performance and qualities may be compared.
 Each dimension has three separate written standards of performance: